Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 ### K67.
 Hall of Bones

-Once a mess hall for the castle guards, this room is now desecrated ground (see ""Wilderness Hazards"" in chapter 5, "Adventure Environments," of the "Dungeon Master's Guide").
+Once a mess hall for the castle guards, this room is now [[5.
+Mechanics/Traps Hazards/Desecrated Ground.md\|desecrated ground]] (see ""Wilderness Hazards"" in chapter 5, "Adventure Environments," of the "Dungeon Master's Guide").

 > [!readaloud]
 >